 Gut discharge (i.e., flow) is a key parameter in understanding gut hydrology and water quality.
-In this study, gut discharge was monitored at one location - DiaO2 - as shown in Figure 53.
-Discharge was measured using Onset HOBO U20 Water Level Loggers (Figure 53).
+In this study, gut discharge was monitored at two locations, LPB01 and LPB03 as shown in Figure 50.
+Discharge was measured using Onset HOBO U20 Water Level Loggers (Figure 54).
 Pressure measurements derived from the logger during storm events were converted to discharge measurements by correcting for changes in barometric pressure in the air and using of Manning's equation to determine channel roughness.
 To use Manning's equation, channel geometry, slope, and friction coefficient for each of the flow measurement locations were determined.
 Channel geometry was determined by direct measurements in the field.
 Channel slope was determined by taking the slope of LIDAR-derived elevation data 10m above and below the deployment location.
 In the case where channel became subterranean within 10m of the gauge downstream, the slope was measured from the point of subterranean entrance and a point 20m upstream.
 Friction coefficient was determined by channel material.
 Full details of sampling method can be found in Appendix B2.

-Figure 53.
-Field crew member setting up an Onset HOBO U20 Water Level Logger at gauge station Dia02 (left).
-Water sheet flowing through the concrete structure at Dia02(right).
+Figure 54.
+Field crew members configuring an Onset HOBO U20 Water Level Logger at the LPB03 monitoring location.